Deratheone/Signal-Hunt/README.md

 - **Persistent Storage** - Game progress saved between power cycles
 - **Mobile-Friendly UI** - Responsive design works on any smartphone

+## Note:
+The radar display shows the detected transmitters as a visual aid only.
+The representation is not to scale and does not provide any directional data.
+It is intended as a visual indication of detection rather than providing accurate positioning or directional guidance.

 ## 📋 Workshop Structure

 This project is designed as a two-phase educational event: